Court Reporter (City of London)

 At a Glance

-- Company: Join a prestigious legal publisher with an international readership.
+• Company: Join a prestigious legal publisher with an international readership.

-- Benefits: Enjoy flexible working hours and excellent pension arrangements.
+• Benefits: Enjoy flexible working hours and excellent pension arrangements.

-- Qualifications: Must be a qualified solicitor or called to the bar.
+• Qualifications: Must be a qualified solicitor or called to the bar.

-- Other info: Opportunity to work closely with judges and legal professionals.
+• Other info: Opportunity to work closely with judges and legal professionals.

-The predicted salary is between 30400 - 53200 £ per year.
+The predicted salary is between 22800 - 42000 £ per year.

 If you have been called to the bar or are a qualified solicitor and are looking for a change of pace then perhaps you would be intrigued by the opportunity to become a valued law reporter.
 Our client is a prestigious legal publisher with an international readership and requires a law reporter to attend a variety of hearings and record notes on potentially ground-breaking judgements, summaries and rulings.

 You will be required to take the initiative and confidently liaise with management on matters such as whether a case is worthy of publishing and allocation of time/resources.
-You will need to proof read, edit and format judgements into the in-house style.
+You will need to proofread, edit and format judgements into the in-house style.
 You will be in constant communication with judges and other court staff regarding approval for your law reports to be published.

 Exceptional written and communication skills are obviously essential.
-Also required are strong organisation skills which in practice require you to manage your time efficiently, meet deadlines, administration and archiving old / non-reportable cases, working in tandem with other team members etc. A comprehensive understanding of legal judgements and the ability to communicate this concisely in writing is also necessary.
+Also required are strong organisation skills which in practice require you to manage your time efficiently, meet deadlines, administration and archiving old/non-reportable cases, working in tandem with other team members etc. A comprehensive understanding of legal judgements and the ability to communicate this concisely in writing is also necessary.

 Only candidates who are a qualified solicitor or have been called to the bar (pupillage not essential) will be considered.
 The position will allow considerable flexibility to fulfil your duties within the broad requirements of the role including court attendance where necessary.
-Excellent pension arrangements are offered.
+Excellent pension arrangements are provided.

 This is an excellent opportunity for someone that has been called to the bar that is exploring an alternative career path or is not currently looking to apply for pupillage.